 Nature vs nurture and the future of healthcare: Institute of Clinical Science Postgraduate Guest Lecture Series at the School of Dentistry

-Institute of Clinical Sciences welcomed two guest lecturers to the University of Birmingham
+Institute of Clinical Sciences welcomes two guest lecturers to the University of Birmingham.

 The Rt.
 Hon.
 Jacqui Smith is the Chair of University Hospitals Birmingham NHS Foundation Trust, Heart of England NHS Foundation Trust, Birmingham Health Partners and Vice Chair of the Birmingham and Solihull Sustainability and Transformation Partnership Board.
 She is also Chair of the newly formed Sandwell Children’s Trust, a Trustee of the Kings Fund and Chair of West Midlands Charity, the Precious Trust and the Lunar Society.

 She works in Jordan and Egypt on political development projects and is a frequent media commentator on Sky, BBC and through her weekly podcast with LBC.
 Following a teaching career, she was MP for Redditch between 1997 and 2010, served as a Minister for ten years in the Education, Health, Industry and Equality portfolios and in the Cabinet as Chief Whip and was the UK’s first woman Home Secretary.

 The Rt.
 Hon.
 Jacqui Smith’s lecture examined the political and policy context for healthcare development, the societal issues that govern the provision of health care, the relationship between research and the provision of healthcare, the structure and provision of heath care in Birmingham and the drivers for the future and the way forward to better provision.

 Professor Dame Amanda Fisher gave the first lecture in the series to postgraduate students and staff on 26th October 2017.
 The title of her lecture was “Epigenetics and the effects of nature versus nurture’.